South Jordan Montessori Parent Handbook

-Enter the subdivision on Bonanza Way (2 streets North of Bonanza Court), drive around the U until you are in front of the school.
+Enter the subdivision on Bonanza Way (2 streets North of Bonanza Court), drive around the horseshoe until you are in front of the school facing East.
 If you arrive within the drop off or pickup time frames (8:50-9 a.m and 12:00-12:10 p.m. for morning.
 12:30-12:40 p.m. and 3:30-3:40 p.m. for afternoon) a teacher will help your child out of or into your car.
 If you arrive after your student’s session has already started please bring your child inside to assure your child arrives safely at school.
 During pick up, once your child is in the car, please pull forward 2 or 3 houses before you help your child fasten their seat belts so the line continues to move forward.
+If you need to talk to a teacher, please pull forward and wait until we have the other children in their cars.
 School is held Monday through Thursday.
 The school entrance is down the stairs to the right of the driveway.
 It will take us a couple weeks to learn your face and car, please be patient with us.
 Please notify us beforehand if you have made arrangements for an alternate driver to pick up your child and remind them to provide identification.

 If you are going to be late picking up your child (after 12:10 for morning session, after 3:40 for full day/afternoon), please notify us ASAP.
 If you are more than 5 minutes late, there is a $5 charge for every 5 minutes late after 12:15 (morning) or 3:45 (full day/afternoon).

 There are several different options to pay the tuition for the school year.
 Tuition may be paid in full at the beginning of the year or split into 9 monthly payments.